colby-timm/copilot-ae-bootcamp/README.md

 - **Want to restart?** Delete the session branch and create it again for a fresh environment
 - **Questions?** Open an issue and we'll help you out!

+## 🔄 Automatic Progression

+When you finish the last step of a session, the final workflow will label the exercise issue with `sessionX-complete` (for example `session1-complete`).
+That label automatically triggers the next session's starter workflow.
+Just:

+1. Complete all steps in the session issues
+2. Let the final validation run
+3. Watch the issue get the completion label
+4. Session 2 setup workflow begins (branch `session2` is prepared if it exists or when you create/push it)

+If the next session doesn't appear:

+- Make sure the label (e.g. `session1-complete`) was added
+- Manually create and push the next session branch (`git checkout -b session2 && git push origin session2`)
+- Re-run the last workflow if needed

 Remember, this is self-paced learning - take breaks and enjoy the journey! ☕️

 ---